It is indeed possible to configure and test WebSockets in the Mews Demo environment.

 The simplest way to test WebSocket connections would be to use a browser extension.
 However, the tool you use must comply with the authentication standards described in the Connector API.

 Just as you will need a pair of Access and Client tokens to make various API calls to Mews, you will need the same to authenticate a WebSocket connection.
 The Client token corresponds to that of the generic "Are you ready to integrate with Mews?" integration in Mews Demo.

 For the purposes of testing, you do NOT need to add a new integration.
-Instead, please use the pair of tokens listed in the Authentication section of our Mews Open API documentation.
+Instead, please use any pair of tokens listed in the Demo environment section of the Connector API documentation.

 Maintaining the connection

 Mews recommends that the integration sends a WebSocket Ping request to Mews at regular intervals (e.g., every five minutes) to monitor the connection.
 If the Ping request fails, the integration interface should be restarted or try to re-establish a connection.

 Types of event you can test